-Grouping of students for HSC internal assessment
+Grouping of students for HSC school-based assessment

-In determining assessment marks, schools must submit marks for all students undertaking a course at the school as a single group.
+In determining school-based assessment marks, schools must submit marks for all students undertaking a course at the school as a single group.
 This includes students who are also undertaking a related Extension course, as well as accelerants.

 Mathematics Extension 1 and Extension 2